aws-neuron/aws-neuron-sdk/release-notes/README.md

 # Neuron Release Notes

+## August 4, 2020 Release
+Bug fix for a latent issue caused by a race condition in Neuron Runtime leading to possible crashes.
+The crash was observed under stress load conditons.
+All customers are encouraged to update the latest Neuron Runtime package (aws-neuron-runtime), version 1.0.8813.0 or newer.
+Other Neuron packages are being updated as well, but are to be considered non-critical updates.

 ## July 16, 2020 Release
 This release of Neuron SDK adds support for the OpenPose (posenet) Neural Network.
 An example of using Openpose for end to end inference is available [here](../src/examples/tensorflow/openpose_demo/).